BOROWSKI-JoaoVitor/ILHOA/README.md

 ## **Important**
 > ⚠️ **Please Note**: Before using ILHOA, ensure that all microscopy image files have the right format, and are correctly named according to the guidelines provided in the [Example](#example) section.
 Incompatible format or improperly formatted data may cause the pipeline to fail.
 ---
+4- Open Fiji, drag the macro <i>merge_photos.ijm</i> file into the program window and run the code

+5- After creating all merged microscopy images, drag the macro <i>crack_profile.ijm</i> file into the program window and run the code

+6- After processing all images, open it with Fiji and manually exclude any remaining artifacts

+7- Open the <i>ILHOA_data_extract.py</i> with the IDE of your choice.
+Run the code

+8- Congratulations!
+You now have all the data ready to be interpreted!
+Good luck with your research

 ## **Example**
 A practical example demonstrating how to use ILHOA, including sample data and commands.
 This section showcases the main features of the pipeline and explains typical use cases.